reselbob/denodemo/pubbersubber/readme.md

 ## Objective

 The objective of this project is to demonstrate using [Deno](https://www.deno.land) to implement the [Backing Service Pattern](https://12factor.net/backing-services) as defined by 12 Factor App.
-PubberSubber abstracts the PubSub pattern under two interfaces [IPublisher](./types/pubbersubber.ts) and [ISubscriber](./types/pubbersubber.ts)
+PubberSubber abstracts the PubSub pattern under two interfaces [IPublisher](./types/interfaces/interfaces/publisher.ts) [ISubscriber](./types/interfaces/interfaces/subscriber.ts)

 ## Usage